shadowbq/nomnomlog/README.md

-With `systemd` it is also very simple:
+With `systemd` it is also very simple with `init.d` defaults or drop in the `systemd.service` file :

 ```
 admin@system1:/etc$ sudo service nomnomlog status